Nemocas/AbstractAlgebra.jl/docs/src/fraction.md

 Parent objects of such fraction elements have type `Generic.FracField{T}`.

-The fraction element types belong to the abstract type `AbstractAlgebra.FracElem{T}` and the fraction field types belong to the abstract type `AbstractAlgebra.FracRing{T}`.
+The fraction element types belong to the abstract type `AbstractAlgebra.FracElem{T}` and the fraction field types belong to the abstract type `AbstractAlgebra.FracField{T}`.
 This enables one to write generic functions that can accept any AbstractAlgebra fraction type.